Foreign Direct Investments

 Advised Veritas Capital, in cooperation with Skadden, on possible objections under the Economy and National Security Bill regarding its USD 3 billion acquisition of Cubic, a producer of C4ISR software for the US Army.

 Advised JAC Capital, a subsidiary of Chinese state-owned investment company JIC, and Wise Road Capital, as lead counsel on the USD 2.75 billion acquisition of the Standard Products business from NXP Semiconductors, one of the semiconductor market leaders worldwide.
-The transaction is waiting for approval from amongst others of the European Commission, Federal Trade Commission (US), CFIUS and the Chinese Ministry of Trade.
+The team coordinated competition and FDI filings for this business, which is now called Nexperia, at amongst others of the European Commission, Federal Trade Commission (US), the Chinese Ministry of Trade and notably approval from the US FDI screening authority CFIUS.